General Relativity Contains the Standard Model

 where $r=|{\bf x}|$ and the $Y_{lm}(\theta,\phi)$ are the spherical harmonics.
 The next step is to determine the charge density $\rho({\bf x}^{\,\prime})$.

 The charge is located, of course, where the particle is located.
 The particle is located in ordinary three-dimensional space (3DS).
 However, one cannot localize the photon field to a distance smaller than $2r_\gamma$, where $r_\gamma$ is the radius of the photon, along its direction of motion because this would mean that it would be localized on the HD sphere.
-This localization on the HD sphere is impossible because the photon's higher-dimensional wave function, which is the spherical harmonic $Y_{00}(\theta,\phi)=1/\sqrt{4\pi}$, is by definition spread out uniformly over the HD sphere.
+This localization on the HD sphere is not possible because the photon's higher-dimensional wave function, which is the spherical harmonic $Y_{00}(\theta,\phi)=1/\sqrt{4\pi}$, is by definition spread out uniformly over the HD sphere.
 The coordinate $\theta$ of the sphere projects onto the photon's 4D world line, which is the $z$-axis of the embedding space of the HD sphere.
-(The coordinate $\theta$ is the ordinary spherical coordinate measured from the positive $z$-axis or 4D world line.)
 The photon's quantum mechanical spin causes the length $2r_\gamma$ to form a sphere of radius $r_\gamma$ in 3DS.
 The photon is therefore a line segment of a certain type of charge of length $2r_\gamma$ spinning about its midpoint.

 The charge density of the photon will be proportional to the magnitude squared of its wave function.
 This is because the charge is located where the particle is located and the probability of finding the photon at a given point is equal to the magnitude squared of its wave function.
 We have \q \rho({\bf x}^{\,\prime})=q_\gamma{|\psi({\bf x}^{\,\prime})|}^2. \qq The wave function $\psi({\bf x}^{\,\prime})$ of a photon as localized as possible in 3DS is equal to its radial wave function $R(r^{\,\prime})$ times its spin wave function $S(\theta^{\,\prime},\phi^{\,\prime})$